paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

 #### References in Text
 This title, referred to in text, means title IV of act Aug.
 11, 1955, ch.
 783, 69 Stat.
-646, as amended, which enacted sections 1594 and 1594a, 1594b to 1594f of this title, amended sections 1720, 1748, and 1748a to 1748g of Title 12, Banks and Banking, and enacted provisions set out as a note under [section 1748 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1748&num=0&edition=prelim).
+646, which enacted sections 1594 and 1594a, 1594b to 1594f of this title, amended sections 1720, 1748, and 1748a to 1748g of Title 12, Banks and Banking, and enacted provisions set out as a note under [section 1748 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1748&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
 1956—Act Aug.
 7, 1956, substituted “$21,000,000” for “$9,000,000”.